Video documentation, Elvelangs, 2010

 Synopsis

 In this piece we meet the cyborg Me-Me as she comes to life for the first time.
 She is placed behind a plastic curtian in a laboratory, to which her inventor has invited the audience to take part in a series of tests.
 They are encouraged to interact with the cyborg through the screen.
-They can touch her, communtacte with gestures or press her buttons.
+Me-Me is equipped with sensors and buttons that can be manipulated by both the audience and the performer alike.
+Through a transparent sheet and holes the audience can interact directly and indirectly with the cyborg as she tries to learn human behaviour based on what she observes.
 Through each interaction Me-Me's humanity slowly evolves.
 The performance typically lasts 15 minutes.

 Artist Statement